We’re hiring! Join our incredible team.

 How to do a goblet squat:

-Tip: Ensure your core pulled in towards your spine and activated for the duration of the movement.
-Try to keep your hip bones level, like you are balancing a glass of water on your pubic bone.
+Tip: Make sure that your belly button is pulled in towards your spine and activated for the duration of the movement.
+And aim to keep your hip bones level, as if you are balancing a glass of water on your pubic bone.

 4. Bird Dog